TerryOtt/backblaze-drive-stats-analysis/README.md

 # backblaze-drive-stats-analysis

-## Setup and Stuff
+## Launch Trino and Register Table

-* Run commands from backblaze-drive-stats-trino-iceberg
+Run commands to launch Trino and register the `drivestats` from the [backblaze-drive-stats-trino-iceberg repo](https://github.com/TerryOtt/backblaze-drive-stats-trino-iceberg/tree/main).
-  * Need link here

 ## Pull Drive Stats